Section 86 Estate Freeze | Section 85 Rollover | Minimize Your Tax Obligations

-- For example, Jane purchased land for $100,000 in 2005.
+For example, Jane purchased land for $100,000 in 2005.
 It is now worth $1,000,000.
-Although there is a profit of $900,000 on the asset, using the rollover it can be transferred to a corporation for its cost amount of $100,000.
+Although there is a profit of $900,000 on the asset, using the rollover, Jane can transfer the property to a corporation at its cost of $100,000.

 Eligible Capital Property

 Section 86 Estate Freeze

 In a section 86 estate freeze, the shareholder causes the corporation to undertake a capital reorganization.
 The shareholder gives up all of the common shares to the business in return for preferred shares using Section 86 of the Income Tax Act by exchanging the class of shares.
 By using this provision of the Act, the freezor freezes his or her value of shares in fixed-value preference shares.
-In turn, the next generation subscribes for common shares which reflect the continued and future growth of the corporation and its value.
+In turn, the next generation subscribes for common shares, which reflect the continued and future growth of the corporation and its value.

 The estate freeze also allows for estate planning by determining the future gains tax.
-If no estate freeze is undertaken, at the eventual death of the business owners, there is a deemed disposition of their shares and a gains tax is triggered.
+If no estate freeze is undertaken, at the eventual death of the business owner, there is a deemed disposition of shares and a gains tax is triggered.
 If an insurance policy was not previously taken out, the family of the deceased will have to pay the gains tax.
 If the business was profitable, the gains may be large.
 If the family does not have the liquidity to pay the gains tax, they may be forced to sell the business in order to satisfy the tax bill.
 By undertaking an estate freeze, the freezor is able to calculate the future gains tax and freeze it.
-Once it is crystalized, the freezor can insure against it so that the family has the funds to pay the gains tax on the eventual death and the family business can remain in the family.
+Once it is crystalized, the freezor can insure against it so that the family has the funds to pay the gains tax on the owner’s eventual death and the family business can remain in the family.

 -Shira Kalfa, BA, JD, Partner and Founder

-© Kalfa Law 2019
+© Kalfa Law 2020